If you want help from Equifax, there are strings attached

 But even in that case, Equifax is not offering the credit monitoring service until next week at the earliest.
 Monday is the first day you can sign up.

-You are giving up some of your rights to sue.
-If you get the credit monitoring, you must agree to submit any complaints against Equifax's monitoring service, TrustedID, to arbitration.
-You can't sue on your own behalf, and you can't join a class-action case or benefit from any class-action settlement.
+You could be giving up some of your rights to sue.
+At first, Equifax said anyone who gets the credit monitoring service, TrustedID, must agree to submit any complaints about it to arbitration.
+Those people wouldn't be allowed to sue, join a class-action suit, or benefit from any class-action settlement.

+After public pressure, Equifax added an opt-out provision on Friday.
+Customers can get out of the arbitration requirement by notifying Equifax in writing within 30 days of accepting the monitoring service.

-However, Alex Southwell, a privacy lawyer at Gibson Dunn and a former federal prosecutor in New York, said that could still leave room for people to sue Equifax over the original hack, even if they can't sue over the credit monitoring.
+And Alex Southwell, a privacy lawyer at Gibson Dunn and a former federal prosecutor in New York, said the original rules still left room for people to sue Equifax over the original hack, even if they can't sue over the credit monitoring.

 Related: The biggest data breaches ever

-The federal Consumer Financial Protection Bureau recently rolled out rules against these kinds of arbitration requirements by banks and credit card issuers, but not credit monitoring agencies.
-Republicans in Congress have introduced legislation that would roll back those rules.
+The federal Consumer Financial Protection Bureau recently published rules against these kinds of arbitration requirements by banks and credit card issuers.
+The rules will apply to credit rating services such as Equifax.
+But they don't take effect until next year, and Republicans in Congress want to roll them back.

 Equifax isn't promising help fixing your credit: Equifax will agree only to monitor your credit, not help you fix any problems arising from the hack.
 "We do not offer, provide, or furnish any products, or any advice, counseling, or assistance, for the express or implied purpose of improving your credit record, credit history, or credit rating," the company in its 7,200-word terms and conditions.
 "By this we mean that we do not claim we can 'clean up' or 'improve' your credit record, credit history, or credit rating."